cosmos/sdk-tutorials/scavenge/tutorial/05-starport-type.md

 ## `starport type`

-Let's run the `starport type` command to generate our `scavenge` type -
+Open a new terminal under project's folder and run the following `starport type` command to generate our `scavenge` type:

 ```
 starport type scavenge description solutionHash reward solution scavenger